DomenicoSacco94/blog/projects/4-haiku-generator.md

 ---
 title: "Haiku Generator"
-description: "In this pet project I want to offer a tool to the user to create their own Haiku poems.
-The tool will help the user to use a correct number of syllabs for every verse, respecting the metric typical for Haikus written in English.
+description: "This pet project offers users a tool to create their own Haiku poems.
+The tool helps users ensure the correct number of syllables for each verse, adhering to the metric typical of Haikus written in English.
 The text is also draggable around."
 technologies: "React/Typescript"
 date: 2024-03-10
 layout: layout.html